Skip to main content

 In the same directory:

-This creates an Orbitfile and sets the project name.
+This creates an Orbitfile with project defaults and initializes [project].name.

-- saves the project directory in internal representation (a compressed tarball)
+• saves the blueprint directory in internal representation (a compressed tarball)